 The new UNESCO/Keizo Obuchi Research Fellowships Program (UNESCO/Japan Young Researchers’ Fellowship Program) is now available on offer for researchers of Developing Countries.
 Candidates under this program must be post-graduate researchers, already holding either an M.A. or M.Sc. degree A Lump sum contribution of US$10,000 will be awarded to selected candidates.

-Provided By: Government of Japan
+Provided By: Government of

-Course: Pursue research program
+Course: Pursue a research program